wavefrontHQ/docs/pages/doc/metric_types.md

 Wavefront supports monitoring time series, histograms, and traces.
 * Each **time series** consists of numeric data points for a metric, for example, CPU load or failed network connections.
 Time series can use one of the [supported data formats](wavefront_data_format.html#supported-data-formats-for-metrics).
    The type of data that you’re collecting determines the type of metric.
-Wavefront supports several metric types: gauges, counters, and delta counters.
+Wavefront supports gauges, counters, delta counters, and more.

 * **[Wavefront histograms](proxies_histograms.html)** let you compute, store, and use distributions of metrics rather than single metrics.
-Histograms are useful for high-velocity metrics about your applications and infrastructure–-particularly those gathered across many distributed sources.
+Histograms are useful for high-velocity metrics about your applications and infrastructure–-particularly metrics that are gathered across many distributed sources.
-* **[Distribued tracing](tracing_basics.html)** enables you to track the flow of work that is performed by an application as it processes a user request.
-We support the OpenTracing standard, and you can either visualize traces coming from a 3rd-party system such as Jaeger or Zipkin, or instrument your application for tracing using one of our SDKs.
+* **[Distributed tracing](tracing_basics.html)** enables you to track the flow of work that is performed by an application as it processes a user request.
+We support the OpenTracing standard.
+You can either visualize and examine traces coming from a 3rd-party system such as Jaeger or Zipkin, or instrument your application for tracing using one of our SDKs.

 ## Summary of Metric Types